 - Monitor your child’s symptoms – It is not uncommon for asthma triggers and symptoms to change over time.
 Keep an eye on your child’s asthma, and work with your child’s doctor to adjust medications as needed.

 - Stay calm under pressure – An asthma attack can be just as scary for parents as it is for their child.
-If your child’s asthma symptoms worsen, don’t panic.
-Refer to your Asthma Action Plan and involve your child in each step so he understands what is happening.
+If your child’s asthma symptoms worsen, don’t panic, and involve your child in each step so he understands what is happening.

 “The best way to control asthma symptoms is to take your asthma controller medications regularly and consistently as the doctor has prescribed,” Fong says.